, ,

 READ: What Skills Should My Preschoolers Learn?

-Kathy Banks, Educator Support Specialist for Experience Early Learning, has 35 years of early childhood education experience.
+Kathy Banks, Professional Development Lead for brightwheel, has 36 years of early childhood education experience.
 She has held various positions, including teacher, director, multi-site director, Head Start director, CCR&R, and QRIS Director.
 She currently adjuncts at several colleges and universities and continues to support and inspire educators through training and practical strategies.
-Kathy is working on her dissertation to complete her Ed.D. in Early Childhood Education.
-Kathy is also a nationally certified Family and Consumer Science Developmental Educator.
-Her experience and education make her a scholarly expert in child development and the realities and challenges of teaching and directing every day.
+Kathy has her Ed.D. in Early Childhood Education and is a nationally certified Family and Consumer Science Developmental Educator.
+Her experience and education make her a scholarly expert in child development and the realities and challenges of teaching and directing every day.Ā

 REFERENCES: